-The Women’s Film Preservation Fund (WFPF) of New York Women in Film & Television (NYWIFT) is opening submissions for its film PRESERVATION grants for the 2020 cycle on October 1, 2020.
+The Women’s Film Preservation Fund (WFPF) of New York Women in Film & Television (NYWIFT) opened submissions for its film PRESERVATION grants for its current cycle on October 1, 2020.

 Since 1995 the WFPF has been bringing awareness to women’s enormous accomplishment in filmmaking by funding preservation of films made by American women everywhere and films made in the US by women from other countries.
 To date, we’ve preserved approximately 135 of these American-made films, bringing back into view important lost films and significant but overlooked films from the past, showing that women have been integral to filmmaking since its inception.